Tropical weather, spectacular landscapes, and Hawaiian culture are just three components that make Hawaii so hard to resist.

 The Hawaiians like their flowers not only in their hairs or around their necks, but also on their clothes.
 Aloha wear, a clothing style with traditional Hawaiian floral prints, is a part of the culture that is as alive today as many years ago.
-Unlike other cultures, Hawaiian culture strongly holds to its aloha attire.
+Unlike other cultures, Hawaiian culture tightly holds onto its aloha attire.
 From floral dresses to world-famous men’s aloha shirts and pants, the Hawaiians take pride in wearing their aloha clothes.

 No Shoes Inside

 Hawaiian culture suggests that shoes need to stay outside in order to avoid bringing any filth into the house.
-The locals borrowed and adopted this custom from Japanese who at some point made up almost half the Hawaiian population.
+The locals borrowed and adopted this custom from Japanese who at some point made up almost half of the Hawaiian population.